 Pesto is one of those magic foods that can’t help but lift your mood.

-A blend of herbs, Parmesan cheese, nuts, lemon, and olive oil, pesto sings with the promise of warm afternoons, late sunsets, and the kind of easy dinners I long to cook all summer long.
+A blend of herbs, Parmesan cheese, nuts, lemon, and olive oil, Basil Pesto sings with the promise of warm afternoons, late sunsets, and the kind of easy dinners I long to cook all summer long.

 Today, we’re using it to make baked fish with pesto, a healthy salmon recipe that anyone can make.